FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 </ff-recommendation>
 ```

-**NOTE**
+> Note
+>
-We recommend putting the `ff-communication` element immediately after the opening `body` tag.
+> We recommend putting the `ff-communication` element immediately after the opening `body` tag.
-This should prevent accidental misplacement of elements.
+> This should prevent accidental misplacement of elements.

 It is advisable to add a comment explaining this requirement.